darachm/itermae/README.md

 the right groups to assemble the output you want.
 Then you wrap it it up behind `parallel` and feed the whole FASTQ file via `zcat` in on standard in.
-This parallelizes with a small memory footprint (tune the chunk size), then you write it out to disk (or stream into another tool?).
+This parallelizes with a small memory footprint (tune the chunk size), then you write it out to disk (or stream into another tool).

-Do one thing well, right?
-That's the aim.
-Feedback is welcome.

 **Tutorial** / **demo**  - there's a jupyter notebook in this root directory (`demos_and_tutorial_itermae.ipynb`) and the rendered output HTML.